On Hardness and Approximation of Broadcasting in Structured Graphs: Efficient Polynomial Time Approximation Schemes

-In this section, we present a PTAS for the \twocover problem, that is, an algorithm with approximation factor $(1+\epsilon)$ for a given $\epsilon > 1$.
-By Lemma~\ref{lemma:kcycle-equal-twocover}, this would give a PTAS for \telebr in $k$-cycle graphs.
+\paragraph*{EPTAS for \twocover} In this section, we present an EPTAS for the \twocover problem, that is, an algorithm with approximation factor $(1+\epsilon)$ for a given $\epsilon > 0$.
+By Lemma~\ref{lemma:kcycle-equal-twocover}, this would give an EPTAS for \telebr in \kcycle graphs.
 As a high-level view of the algorithm, it addresses the covering problem through a two-stage approximation scheme that leverages the concept of rounded sets (see \Cref{def:roundset}) to reduce the problem complexity.
-The main idea is to transform the original ground multiset and the covering set into a simplified version with constant support (distinct elements), making it feasible to apply an exhaustive search which maintains provable approximation guarantees.
+The main idea is to transform the original ground multiset and the covering set into a simplified version with constant support (i.e., distinct elements), enabling formulation as a feasibility ILP with a constant number of variables.
+Solving this ILP yields to the desired EPTAS.